noiselabs/SmartyBundle/README.md

 Documentation
 -------------

-Complete documentation is available at http://smartybundle.noiselabs.org/
+Complete documentation is available at [@documentation]

 License
 -------